Business Intelligence, BI

-BI (business intelligence) is computer methods and tools for organizations that translate transactional business information into a form suitable for business analysis as well as tools for working with information processed in this way.
+BI (Business Intelligence) is a computer method and tool for organizations that translate transactional business information into a form suitable for business analysis as well as tools for working with information processed in this way.

 The BI and business analytics terms are often used interchangeably, but there is a difference between them.
 Business analytics (in the narrow sense), unlike BI, deals with already refined data prepared for analysis, uses statistical and quantitative tools for assessing the current situation and forecasting.
 That is why it is more often called "advanced analytics".

 BI, Business Intelligence, initially refines and consolidates data, converts it into the easy-to-analyze format.
 The following tasks are to interpret a large amount of data, focusing only on the key factors affecting efficiency, model the outcome of various options for action, and track decision results.
-The main purpose of BI is decision making for business.
+The main purpose of BI is decision-making for the business.

 BI systems are developing in four main areas: